thecppzoo/zoo/design/AnyContainer.md

     // trivially destructible
 ```

 I believe the interface is self-explanatory.
-Help to implement the verification of the existence of this interface at compilation time is welcome.

-Please notice that those functions may be virtual, or not, inlined or not.
+Please notice that those functions may be virtual, or not, inlined or not, mixed however the programmer sees best.

-### `Implementation`
+### `Builder`

 This is a template that determines the types capable of producing values of the argument type, any `ValueBuilder` must:

 1. have this constructor: `template<typename Args...> ValueBuilder(Args &&...)` and use perfect forwarding to the constructor of the value.
-2. The memory layout of any value builder must coincide with that of the `Empty`.  `any` builds a value only indirectly by building the value builder at the location of `Empty`.
+2. The memory layout of any value builder must coincide with that of the `MemoryLayout`.  `any` builds a value only indirectly by building the value builder at the location of `MemoryLayout`.
-3. Just as `Empty`, the value builders must be trivially destructible
+3. Just as `MemoryLayout`, the value builders must be trivially destructible

 ### Consequences of inlining

 Since this implementation of `any` is header only, and that `any` does not make assumptions about the members of the policy type, users can downgrade the `any` interface by not providing parts of it and not use the features where they are required.
 For example, the user may not implement `move` operations if it is not going to use move-constructions, assignments or swapping.

 The value builders may restrict implicitly the universe of types suitable for that `any` variant.
-For example, if the template `Policy::Implementation` only works with `int`, `double`; then those would be the only types of values that the variant `any` could contain.
+For example, if the template `Policy::Builder` only works with `int`, `double`; then those would be the only types of values that the variant `any` could contain.

 ## Summary